-As you can see, there is a large range of broadband plans to suit pretty much every Kiwi.
+As you can see, there is a concise range of broadband plans to suit a variety of different needs.
 Those lucky enough to be part of the ‘Gigatown’ broadband scheme, you are afforded gigabit internet speeds at similar prices to regular old ADSL and VDSL plans.

 Spark is one of few ‘full service’ internet providers in New Zealand.
 This means that while you do tend to pay a fair bit for your broadband plan, you’ll get a lot of extra bonuses.
 For example, you can get free Wi-Fi in many places as well as various discounts and rewards to other services.
 With many of the premium plans, you also get access to Lightbox TV, which is ordinarily worth $12.99 a month.
 So you may be quite amazed at the prices displayed, but you do get a fair amount of goodies for your dollars.